-To succeed in trading, a lot depends on having a profitable trading strategy and implementing it well.
+To succeed in trading depends on having a profitable trading strategy and implementing it well.
 Of course, this seems like a no-brainer, but what exactly does a profitable trading strategy mean?

 A profitable trading strategy is one that consistently makes money over a reasonable period of time.
 It is not just enough for a strategy to make some winning trades over a short time because market conditions can change and it stops making money; the strategy must have a combination of a reasonable winning rate and a sizeable gain per win such that after summing the wins and losses, it is in net profit and must do so consistently over a reasonable period that spans across different market conditions.

-In this post, we take a look at what it means for a trading strategy to be profitable.
+In this post, we look at what it means for a trading strategy to be profitable.
 We end the article by making a backtest of a profitable trading strategy.

 One thing to note is that having a high winning rate does not necessarily translate into a profitable strategy.
 A strategy can have a high win rate and not be profitable because the few losing trades are huge enough to wipe out all the profits made from the numerous winning trades.
 A profitable strategy must have a combination of a reasonable winning rate and a sizeable gain per win such that after summing the wins and losses, it is in net profit.
 And it must do that consistently for a reasonable period of time.